oracle-cne/ocne/doc/cluster-management/olvm.md

 and the required namespace, credential Secret, CA ConfigMap, and CsiDriver resources are created.
 See [ovirt-csi-driver usage example](https://github.com/oracle-cne/ovirt-csi-driver/blob/master/docs/usage-example.md).

+**Note:** The following fields from the OLVM configuration are used by the ovirt-csi-driver: insecureSkipTLSVerify, serverCAPath, and serverCA.
-Following is the structure of the ovirt-csi-driver configuration, showing the default values:
+The structure of the ovirt-csi-driver configuration with the default values follows:
 ```
 providers:
   olvm:
     ovirtCsiDriver:
       install: true
-      insecureSkipTLSVerify: false
-      caProvided: true
       caConfigmapName: ovirt-csi-ca.crt
       controllerPluginName: ovirt-csi-controller
       credsSecretName: ovirt-csi-creds